perry-mitchell/webdav-client/README.md

  * NodeJS project with `"type": "module"` in `package.json` (ESM mode)
  * Web project bundled with a tool like Webpack that can handle ESM
+ * React-native projects (via direct import or using automatic react-native entry)

 If you're not ready to upgrade, you may consider using version 4 of this library.